igg002/igg002.github.io/_projects/T1/(12) Outites.md

 **What is Outites?**

-Outites is a game where the player becomes the explorer, discovers unknown planets, and transforms the planet using resources.
+*Outites* is a game where the player becomes the explorer, discovers unknown planets, and transforms the planet using resources.

 <br>

 <!-- Technical Features & Challenges & Highlights -->
 #### Procedurally Generated Planets

 We wanted the player to have a new experience every time they discovered a new planet.
-The planet generation system in Outites use 3D simplex noise to create billions of unique planets.
+The planet generation system in *Outites* uses 3D simplex noise to create billions of unique planets.
 Each world has a different combination of resource reserves, topography, colors in the environment, and the placement of natural elements.
 Using a custom shader, the color of the planet's surface changes dynamically by it's altitude, visually highlighting the planet's topology and depth.

 <center>
     <img src="/assets/img/projects/reg/outites-generation.gif"/>